caiodibs/php-laravel-project/README.md

-# PHP Laravel project
+﻿# PHP Laravel project

-Trata-se de um projeto desenvolvido em Laravel com a finalidade de criar um site da empresa, com registo, login e possibilidade de adicionar membros a equipa.
+Added from my bitbucket repository

-Na secção equipa, meu nome, foto e descrição sempre constarão, independente de haverem dados na base de dados O tema e o contacto são fictícios, e todas as fotos foram tiradas por mim, sendo assim, livre de direitos de autor
+Laravel project site that simulates a company site and allows the administrators to add team members.
+The photos were made by me and are free from author rights.

-## Ferramentas usadas para o projeto
+## Tools used

 ### Frontend
 * HTML5 (tags e WAI-ARIA)
 * CSS
-* Bootstrap 4.0 e dependências como jQuery 3.3.1 e popper 1.14.3
+* Bootstrap 4.0 and dependencies such as jQuery 3.3.1 e popper 1.14.3

 ### Backend
 * Apache 2.4.34